 Originally part of the great hunting forests of Stocket just outside the city, the land was gifted by King Robert the Bruce to thank the townspeople for their support after their victory over the English at the Battle of Bannockburn in 1314.
 Today the park is a great day out for families offering a wealth of things to see and do, from its woodland walks, getting up close and personal with wildlife at the Mini Zoo, and finding your own way out of Scotland’s oldest maze.

 Undisputedly one of Scotland’s best hidden treasures, Plodda Falls is the tallest and most thrilling waterfall in the region, plunging over a drop of 151 feet.
 The new viewing platform at the River Affric offers great shots towards the Glen Affric National Nature Reserve.

 It’s not just Scotland’s outdoors which help capture amazing and inspiring images, but our indoor attractions, cafes and restaurants hold just as much character when it comes to visual inspiration.
-Leakey’s Bookshop is definitely worth the wait when lockdown restrictions ease.
+Leakey’s Bookshop is definitely worth a visit.
 Established in 1979, it is Scotland’s largest second-hand bookshop with a comfortable seating area for reading to help you relax and escape reality for a little while.

 Inverness Botanic Gardens

 Looking for a peaceful spot to photograph away from the busy bustle of the city centre?
 Inverness Botanic Gardens might be the answer.
 From its Tropical House and wildflower meadow to its Cactus House, there lots of opportunities to discover new and exotic plants from across the globe, and with free entry what’s not to love?